bitfield/gmachine/README.md

 **TASK:** Expand your test for the 'subtract 2' program to test three different starting values of A, by writing them to the appropriate memory location and rerunning the machine.
 You will need to reset the P register to zero each time you update the input value, before you call `Run()`.

+## Running programs

 Nice work!
 We have some enterprise customers with a pressing need to subtract 2 from a large set of arbitrary numbers, and this feature will really help our market penetration there.

-You've earned a little refactoring, so let's add a facility which will make it easier to write new tests.
+You've earned a little refactoring, so let's add a facility which will make it easier to write new tests (and, indeed, programs in general).
 Instead of having to store our test programs and data into the G-machine's memory and then call `Run()`, let's provide a convenience method which takes a program and runs it for us.

 **TASK:** Add a method on the G-machine called `RunProgram()` which takes a G-code program, stores it into the machine's memory, and executes it.